Flexible Variable Selection for Clustering and Classification: Methodology

 We must transform the data to near-normality for minimization of within-cluster variance to be used as a variable selection criterion for skewed clustering/classification problems.
 Thus, we propose an extension to \vscc\ where a Manly mixture is fit to the data.
 The transformation parameters are then obtained from the fitted model and applied to the data prior to conducting the variable selection laid out in \vscc.
 The skewed clustering extension is detailed below in Algorithm~1, where $g=1,\ldots,G$ indexes clusters, $i=1,\ldots,n$ indexes observations, and $j=1,\ldots,p$ indexes variables.

 \begin{singlespace}

 \end{singlespace}

 Algorithm 1 details the skewed extension of \vscc\ for clustering problems.
 For this method to be applied to classification problems, transformation parameters and true group memberships would need to be supplied in replacement of lines~1 and~2 in Algorithm~1.
-Transformation parameters can be obtained by maximizing the log-likelihood with respect to the transformation parameters.

 We note that studies of traditional skewed methods versus transformation methods have found that no one type of method for handling skewness outperforms the other \citep{gallaugher20a}; thus, the use of a transformation-based mixture model is an appropriate choice for dealing with skewness.
 Additionally, we select a transformation-based mixture model for extending the \vscc\ algorithm into the skewed space, over a mixture model that deals with skewness directly, to allow for transformations of clusters into the near-normal space.